Alumni organisation supporting educators

 Smart Educators received positive feedback from the Teacher Community program with a high percentage of participants indicating that their confidence had increased as teachers and that they would like to attend more courses offered.

 As an organisation, they have also pursued a five-month research program as a situational analysis of the training offered to support evidence-based grounds for future initiatives.

 These four alumnae completed their Australia Awards Scholarship at different universities across Australia.
-Aye Sandar Chit completed her Master’s of Education at University of Adelaide, Lin Lin Htet Oo and Myat Aye San their Master’s of Education (Leadership and Management) at Flinders University, and Ei Phyu her Master of Arts (Applied Linguistics for Language Teachers) at Monash University.
+Aye Sandar Chit completed her Master of Education at University of Adelaide, Lin Lin Htet Oo and Myat Aye San studied their Master of Education (Leadership and Management) at Flinders University, and Ei Phyu completed her Master of Arts (Applied Linguistics for Language Teachers) at Monash University.
 Together, they have collaborated to create a lasting impact in education in Myanmar.